draios/sysdig-cloud-api/rest_api/getting_started.md

 API access is over HTTPS and accessed from the app.sysdigcloud.com URL or, if running the on-premises installation, through your Sysdig Cloud application server address.
 Data is sent and received using JSON format.

 The token is required to your access to Sysdig Cloud via the api.
-Pass the token to the HTTPS server via the "Authorization:" header with the format:
+Pass the token to the HTTPS server via the `Authorization` header with the format:

 ```
 Authorization: Bearer [token]